 The total number of Reputation lookups can be higher than the combined total number of URLs with good, bad or inconclusive scores.
 This is because the Reputation lookups statistic counts all lookup attempts, whether or not a response was received in time to avoid a local AV scan.
 If The HTTP proxy does not receive a timely response to a reputation lookup request, it scans the content locally.
 When this happens, the lookup is added to the Reputation lookup total, but is not added to the total of good, bad, or inconclusive scores.

-For more information about the scores for Reputation Enabled Defense, see About Reputation Enabled Defense.
+For more information about the scores for Reputation Enabled Defense, go to About Reputation Enabled Defense.